ducvu0907/todos/README.md

-# Task Manager App
+# Task Manager

-Simple task manager just for fun
+An simple todos for fun

 ### Setup .env file